Last updated May 29, 2026

 Server Connection Limits

-When the pooler connects to your database, it can open up to 75% of your database plan connection limit.
-For example, if your database is on a standard-4 plan (connection limit 500), the pooler can open up to 375 connections to Postgres.
+When the pooler connects to your database, it can open up to 75% of your database plan’s connection limit.
+For example, if your database is on a standard-4 plan with a limit of 500 connections, the pooler can open up to 375 connections to Postgres.

 The remaining 25% of your server connections are reserved for direct connections from your app.
-This is useful for application processes that are incompatible with the connection pooler, such as Heroku Connect, or other connections that require the use of session variables.
+This limit is useful for app processes that are incompatible with the connection pooler, such as Heroku Connect, or other connections that require the use of session variables.

 Pooling Modes